onema/kt-robots/README.md

 <details>
 <summary>TargetRobot Details</summary>

-Please don't be the target robot, no body wants to be the target robot!
+Please don't be the target robot, and nobody wants to be the target robot!

 | Equipment | Type              | Points | Details |
 | --------- | ----------------- | ------ | ------- |